Azure-Samples/media-services-v3-dotnet/ContentProtection/OfflineFairPlay/README.md

 ## Build and run

-Update the settings in **appsettings.json** in the root folder to match your Azure subscription, resource group and Media Services account.
+Update the settings in **appsettings.json** in the root folder to match your Azure subscription, resource group, Media Services account and FairPlay data.
 Then build and run the sample in Visual Studio or VS Code.

 The sample will authenticate using any of the methods supported by [`DefaultAzureCredential`](https://learn.microsoft.com/en-us/dotnet/api/azure.identity.defaultazurecredential?view=azure-dotnet).